-Colorado isn’t necessarily known for water birds, but the Clark’s grebe (Aechmophorus clarkii) should be an exception.
+Colorado isn’t necessarily known for water birds, but Clark’s grebe (Aechmophorus clarkii) should be an exception.
 These grebes are widespread but somewhat scarce throughout the west during the summer months, but populations in southern Colorado are more extensive.
 Colorado is also a good place to see both the Clark’s and western grebes together in order to learn how to tell the difference between these two closely related birds.

 12 of 15

-A wide variety of duck species can be seen in Colorado, but the barrow’s goldeneye (Bucephala islandica) is one of the most sought-after.
+A wide variety of duck species can be seen in Colorado, but the Barrow's goldeneye (Bucephala islandica) is one of the most sought-after.
 These birds are normally confined to more northern regions, but in winter they venture as far south as north-central Colorado, giving birders a fine opportunity to see the white crescent-shaped facial patch and bright yellow eye that make this duck so attractive.
-Take care, however, not to confuse this bird with the similar and more widespread common goldeneye.Continue to 13 of 15 below.
+Take care, however, not to confuse this bird with a similar and more widespread common goldeneye.Continue to 13 of 15 below.

 13 of 15

-While the lesser goldfinch (Carduelis psaltria) is widespread throughout the southwest year-round, these small wild canaries only venture into Colorado during the summer months, where they feast on wildflower, grass, and weed seeds.
-Summers in Colorado are a great chance to see both the lesser goldfinch and the American goldfinch together in their bright yellow and black breeding plumage, giving birders the chance to really study the differences between these two species.
+While the lesser goldfinch (Carduelis psaltria) is widespread throughout the southwest year-round, these small wild canaries only venture into Colorado during the summer months, where they feast on a wildflower, grass, and weed seeds.
+Summers in Colorado is a great chance to see both the lesser goldfinch and the American goldfinch together in their bright yellow and black breeding plumage, giving birders the chance to really study the differences between these two species.

 14 of 15